Self Employed Carpenter

 "Well, here's your check.
 It was great knowing you, Matt.
 You have become one of my best friends.
 If you are ever up Wisconsin way, look me up."

-"I feel the same way."
-I said, getting unexpectedly choked up.
+"I feel the same way," I said, unexpectedly choked up.
 "So long, Steve.
-Have a safe drive back to Cheese Land," I said, as I turned and walked slowly back to my van.
+Have a safe drive back to Cheese Land," I said as I turned and wandered back to my van.

 Too choked to speak, I smiled and turned to give him a final wave, and that was the last time I ever saw my good friend, Steve.

 The summer had ended.
-I had become friends with many of the carpenters, plumbers, electricians, painters, and roofers, and would not see most of them ever again.
-That is the nature of construction.
-Once the work is done, the job is over.
-There are no more paychecks.
-It is time to move on and find something else to build.
-When you work as a self-employed carpenter, you have to line up your next job in advance, so that there are no gaps between work and paychecks.
+I had become friends with the carpenters, plumbers, electricians, painters, and roofers who had worked on the apartment complex and would not likely see them again (although some workers magically appeared on some of my construction jobs years later).
+That was the nature of construction.
+When the work was complete, the job was over.
+There were no more paychecks.
+It was time to move on and find something else to build.
+When you work as a self-employed carpenter, you have to think ahead and plan your next job so there are no gaps between work and paychecks.

 As I drove home, I began wondering what my next job would be.
 Jack and Jay will be working on the condominium project that is not too far from my house.
-I'll meet Jay on Monday, as promised, and see what his stair project is all about...
+I will meet Jay on Monday to look at his stairs.

 ~ Matt